 Many people are of the opinion that laxatives in late pregnancy can cause contractions and may lead to premature birth.
 This is also supported by the fact that some laxatives do cause uterine contractions and lead to premature labor.
 Also, using laxatives will use a lot of water inside your body, so you will need to have plenty of water to balance the hydration.

 Laxative usage is sometimes associated with some adverse effects too.
 For one, regular use of laxatives can cause diarrhea, draining your body of fluids.
 Laxatives that form the bulk can increase blood pressure because of their high sodium or sugar content.
-Expectant moms should not use castor oil or mineral oil as they can lead to uterine contractions and premature labor may set in.
+During pregnancy never use caster oil or mineral oil to combat constipation.
+These oils can lead to uterine contractions and thereby increases the chances of setting in of premature labor.
 Use of mineral oil can also cause bleeding in the newborn.
 You should also avoid stimulant laxatives during pregnancy.
 Consult your doctor before using any laxative.

-No serious allergic reactions have been observed with laxatives.
+Laxatives, more often, cause no serious allergic reaction.
 Tell your doctor, if you are allergic to bisacodyl and ask for an alternative.

 Laxatives For Pregnancy Constipation